 Finding the Best Rental Properties to Invest In

-So Airbnb Gatlinburg is definitely a good choice for real estate investment in 2020.
+So Airbnb Gatlinburg is definitely a good choice for real estate investment.
 But finding the perfect investment property could be tricky, even in such a strong housing market.
 Mashvisor knows that the search for the right investment property could be overwhelming at times.
 For that reason, we’ve provided our users with the ultimate search tools:

 - The Property Finder: will cut your search down to just a couple of minutes.
 You have the option to filter search results based on your criteria of what the best investment property is.
 Choose the budget, property type, rental strategy, and the number of bedrooms and bathrooms.
 In Gatlinburg, the most common type of vacation rental property is two-bedroom properties (36 percent).
 This is followed by one-bedroom properties (27 percent).